Richard-Hanley/edn-to-binary/Design_Walkthrough.md

 This function takes a look at the passed codec to see if it is a keyword.
 If the passed codec is a keyword, then it is assumed that it is in the registry, and it tries to resolve from the registry.
 If the passed codec is unregistered, then it calls `extract-codec`, which will be explained in the next section.

 Here is the code for `decode` and `alignment`.
 They work almost the exact same way that `encode` works.
 The only difference is that `decode` uses spec to validate the arguments that were passed to it.
+The decode function also has a way to trim alignment padding.
+How that works will also have to wait until later.

 ```
 (defn decode [specified-codec bin & decoding-args]